The University of Chicago's home for the creation, performance, and study of contemporary classical music

 The Chicago Center for Contemporary Composition at the University of Chicago is a dynamic, collaborative, and interdisciplinary environment for the creation, performance and study of new music and for the advancement of the careers of emerging and established composers, performers, and scholars.

-Distinguished by its formation within an uncompromising, relentlessly searching, and ceaselessly innovative scholarly environment that celebrates excellence and presents new possibilities for intellectual dialogue, the Chicago Center for Contemporary Composition is comprised of ten integrated entities: an annual concert series with the resident Grossman Ensemble, CHIME, visiting ensembles, distinguished guest composers, performances, recordings, research, graduate student-led projects, workshops, and postdoctoral fellowships.
+Distinguished by its formation within an uncompromising, relentlessly searching, and ceaselessly innovative scholarly environment that celebrates excellence and presents new possibilities for intellectual dialogue, the Chicago Center for Contemporary Composition is comprised of ten integrated entities: an annual concert series with the resident Grossman Ensemble, CHIME, visiting ensembles, distinguished guest composers, performances, recordings, research, graduate student-led projects, workshops, and postdoctoral research positions.

 "First seasons don’t get much bigger, smarter or more multi-dimensional than this." – Chicago Tribune

 The Chicago Center for Contemporary Composition’s 2018-19 inaugural concert series is an expansive celebration of contemporary music.
 With more than 10 concerts and events, the series will present 40 world premieres, seven commissioned guest composers, three guest ensembles, and interactive open rehearsals and events!
 A central player in the CCCC, the newly formed resident Grossman Ensemble will present three performances premiering 12 works by seven guest composers and five University composers.
 The series will also feature performances by guest ensembles Yarn/Wire, Tyshawn Sorey Trio, ~NOIS, and the Civic Orchestra of Chicago.
 Other events include CHIMEFest 2019: Live Electronics Symposium and open rehearsals with the Grossman Ensemble.